-I guess your dad has a point. (beat) The story is everything.
+Your dad's right.
+The story is everything.

 EXT.
-INDIA--THE PAST, DAWN
+INDIA - THE PAST - DAWN

-Sanjay and his father sit in an alley reading the Super-man comic.
+Sanjay and his father sit in an alley reading the Superman comic.

+(In Hindi, Subtitled)

-(in Hindi) But the bad people in Metropolis didn't count on one thing.
-An American from another planet was watching them.
-He wasn't going to let them give his new country a bad name.
-So--
+But the bad people in Metropolis

+didn't count on one thing.
+An

+American from another planet was

+watching them.
+He wasn't going to

+let them give his new country a bad

+name.
+So-